waterloo-rocketry/docs/software/omnibus/sinks.rst

 =====

 .. note::
-    Ensure the ZMQ network is running before starting the GPSD sink.
+    Ensure the ZMQ network is running before starting the sink.

-    You can either start the ZMQ network by running the following command:
+      **(Recommanded)** You can either start the ZMQ network by running the following command:

       .. code-block:: bash

          python sources/main.py

-      **(Recommanded)** Or you can start the ZMQ network by `launcher.py` script:
+      Or you can start the omnibus by `launcher.py` script:

       .. code-block:: bash